wp-plugins/thumbnail-grid/readme.txt

 1. This is a screenshot taken from the web site.
 Please visit http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/ to see the thumbnail demos.

 2. To view or modify "Blog Pages Show at most, go to the reading section of your Wordpress Settings

+3. Settings page - Settings for the Thumbnail Grid can be found under the Settings Menu

 == Changelog ==